Red Hill School: Facilities

 On 26 November 2010, a new $3.3 million multi-purpose hall was officially opened by then Minister for Education and Training Andrew Barr (current Chief Minister of the Australian Capital Territory), in commencement of the school’s 50th anniversary celebrations.
 The new hall has been equipped with indoor sports facilities that further supports the school's strong sporting program.

 Subsequently, over the course of two years, the school also received $6.3 million in ACT Government funding for 8 new classrooms, new administration areas and car park upgrades.

 International Baccalaureate in the ACT

-Canberra's residential districts were developed with the intention of being semi-self-contained satellite towns and the district of South Canberra comprises three IB World Schools that are complementary: Red Hill School, Telopea Park High School and Narrabundah College.
+Canberra's residential districts were developed with the intention of being semi-self-contained satellite towns and the district of South Canberra comprises four IB World Schools that are complementary: Red Hill Primary School, Forrest Primary School, Telopea Park High School and Narrabundah College.
 The IBO Diploma Program has been on offer at Narrabundah College for 25 years, being the first IBO accredited school and college in Australia.
 The IB Middle Years Program is offered at Telopea Park High School while the Primary Years Program is offered at Red Hill School for every student from kindergarten to year 6.

 In 2006 Red Hill School was the first government IBO World school in the ACT and NSW implementing the Primary Years Program.